If you’re a parent, you’ve likely worried about your kids falling behind in their academic studies as a result of distance learning this year.

 Elephant Learning was attractive to Amanda because it was affordable for her and effective for her kids.

-For $35 per month, both of her kids had unlimited, 24/7 access to the app.
+Both of her kids had unlimited, 24/7 access to the app.
 But they only needed 30 minutes of average playtime each week to experience immediate, dramatic results.

 Hunter was suffering from a lack of confidence in his math skills.
 Though he had memorized some multiplication, his mom had pointed out that there were some gaps in his math understanding.